jwho85/meet/README.md

 SCENARIO 1: AN EVENT ELEMENT IS COLLAPSED BY DEFAULT

-Given the user has not clicked an event<br />
+Given the app is open<br />
-When the user looks at the event<br />
+When an event is displayed<br />
-Then the even should be collapsed by default
+Then the event details should be collapsed by default

-SCENARIO 2: USER CAN EXPAND AN EVENT TO SEE IT’S DETAILS
+SCENARIO 2: USER CAN EXPAND AN EVENT TO SEE ITS DETAILS

-Give the user has clicked on an event<br />
+Given the app is open<br />
-When the user clicks on the event<br />
+When the user clicks on the event button<br />
-Then the user can see the event’s details
+Then the event details will be displayed

 SCENARIO 3: USER CAN COLLAPSE AN EVENT TO HIDE ITS DETAILS

 Given the user has already opened an event<br />
 When the user clicks on the event<br />
-Then the even collapses to hide its details
+Then the event collapses to hide its details

 FEATURE 3: SPECIFY NUMBER OF EVENTS